mahlberg-lab/clic/docs/cliccorpora.rst

 You can also select an author-based corpus from the drop-down.
-For example, typing *austen* into the textbox (which is not case-sensitive) gives you the option of selecting all books by Jane Austen at once, as illustrated in the following figure.
+For example, typing *austen* into the textbox (which is not case-sensitive) gives you the option of selecting all books by Jane Austen at once, as illustrated in :numref:`figure-corpora-authorbased`.

+.. _figure-corpora-authorbased:
 .. figure:: images/figure-corpora-authorbased.png
-   :alt: figure-corpora-authorbased

    Example of creating an author-based corpus: selecting all of Jane Austen's novels

 The CLiC corpora have been marked up to distinguish between several textual subsets of novels.
-The example from *Great Expectations* below illustrates the subsets and the following figure shows how these are marked up in the chapter views, which can be retrieved from the 'in bk.' (in book) button in concordances (see Section 5.2) and the Text tab.
+The example from *Great Expectations* below illustrates the subsets and :numref:`figure-corpora-markupsubsets` shows how these are marked up in the chapter views, which can be retrieved from the 'in bk.' (in book) button in concordances (see the :ref:`Concordance` section for details) and the Text tab.
+The "in book" view also contains a legend of the markup layers (see :numref:`figure-corpora-highlight-subsets`), which you can individually select and deselect.

 ::